Working to make government more effective

 Restrictions on government activity during an election campaign

-During an election campaign, there are restrictions in place on what the government can do – both in initiating policy and in use of official resource
+During an election campaign, there are restrictions in place on what the government can do – both in initiating policy and using official resources

 Big Ben